apache/hertzbeat/home/versioned_docs/version-v1.3.x/advanced/extend-http-example-token.md

 sidebar_label: Tutorial 2 Get TOKEN for subsequent authentication
 ---

-Through this tutorial, we will describe step by step how to modify on the basis of tutorial 1, add an metrics group, first call the authentication interface to obtain the TOKEN, and use the TOKEN as a parameter for the subsequent indicator group collection and authentication.
+Through this tutorial, we will describe step by step how to modify on the basis of tutorial 1, add an metrics group, first call the authentication interface to obtain the TOKEN, and use the TOKEN as a parameter for the subsequent metrics collection and authentication.

 Before reading this tutorial, we hope that you are familiar with how to customize types, indicators, protocols, etc. from [Custom Monitoring](extend-point) and [http Protocol Customization](extend-http).

 ### Request process

-【**Authentication information indicator group (highest priority)**】【**HTTP interface carries account password call**】->【**Response data analysis**】->【**Analysis and issuance of TOKEN-accessToken as an indicator **] -> [**Assign accessToken as a variable parameter to other collection index groups**]
+【**Authentication information metrics (highest priority)**】【**HTTP interface carries account password call**】->【**Response data analysis**】->【**Analysis and issuance of TOKEN-accessToken as an indicator **] -> [**Assign accessToken as a variable parameter to other collection index groups**]

 > Here we still use the hertzbeat monitoring example of Tutorial 1!
 The hertzbeat background interface not only supports the basic direct account password authentication used in Tutorial 1, but also supports token authentication.